 Clinicians, academics, and activists alike will find here a deeper understanding of the power of unconscious process, and are called on to envision and enact a progressive future in which vulnerability and interdependency are honored and systemic inequalities dismantled.

 "Now that ‘the political turn’ in psychoanalysis and psychotherapy has been added to ‘the relational turn’, it is nothing short of wonderful and liberating to read this panoptic collection of Lynne Layton’s work.
 For those of us struggling to realise the potential of our field, Lynne is the outstanding writer on how the social and the clinical interweave.
 We sit at her feet.
 She is also the go-to theorist on how psychoanalysis can still function as the best and most alert approach to critiques of the sorry political state of ‘the West’.
-Lynne’s compassion, dedication, and knowledge of the relevant history are exemplary.
-Students and more seasoned practitioners, in clinic and in academy, will want to keep the book close at hand."
+Layton’s compassion, dedication, and knowledge of the relevant history are exemplary.
+Students and more seasoned practitioners, in both clinic and academy, will want to keep the book close at hand."

 "In Toward a Social Psychoanalysis, Layton demonstrates her formidable scholarship, her incisive cultural critique, her clinical acumen, and her activist spirit.
 Over the last few decades, Layton has been devoted to integrating psychoanalysis with social justice.
 This book represents the pinnacle of that work.
 This is a profound query into, and rewriting of, the fundamentals of psychoanalysis, in search of cultural and political engagement.
 Highly readable and sophisticated, the book is interdisciplinary in scope and always immediate in its address to human suffering.
 In these dark times, this is essential reading.
 Layton inspires us to action and ameliorates our isolation and despair."

 "Toward a Social Psychoanalysis is an exciting and much needed contribution to the current awakening to the task of theorizing the social and political unconscious as embraced by the founders of psychoanalysis.
-Packed with wonderful insights, this masterful work offers an accessible and stimulating guide through the complex matrix of contemporary social theory and relational psychoanalysis, enabling a confrontation with the urgent problems of race, class and gender as they affect patients in psychotherapy and society as a whole.
+Packed with wonderful insights, this masterful work offers an accessible and stimulating guide through the complex matrix of contemporary social theory and relational psychoanalysis, enabling a confrontation with the urgent problems of race, class, and gender as they affect patients in psychotherapy and society as a whole.
 Clinicians and academics alike will find this book indispensable."

 Jessica Benjamin, author of Beyond Doer and Done To: Recognition Theory, Intersubjectivity and the Third